-Find your Birthstone
+Find your birthstone

 The Forum Jewellers birthstone jewellery guide will show you the birthstone for each month so you can pick out that ideal birthstone gift for that special someone or even for yourself

 Amethyst has a long and interesting history.
-Thought to symbolize royalty with it’s purple hue, this quartz stone does have many other colors and can be sourced in many areas of the world.
+Thought to symbolize royalty with it’s purple hue, this quartz stone does have many other colours and can be sourced in many areas of the world.
 From modern Russia to the ancient Greeks & Romans, this gemstone has tons of symbolism for every culture.

 Diamond is one of the hardest and most important gems of modern times.
-Whether you are looking for the perfect color, clarity, carat, or cut, the diamond is one of the most famous and beautiful birthstones there are.
+Whether you are looking for the perfect colour, clarity, carat, or cut, the diamond is one of the most famous and beautiful birthstones there are.

 For centuries pearl has been used as a precious stone and has had meanings from mythological and more.
 Many different cultures have used this stone for jewellery because of it’s natural beauty and refined look.
 The unique feature of the pearl is that it is the only gem to be formed by a living creature.

 Representing health and wisdom this gem comes from the ‘corundum’ mineral species.
-Hardest of natural gems aside from diamond, it is durable enough for daily wear and matches any fashionable outfit with it’s deep and vivid red color.
+Hardest of natural gems aside from diamond, it is durable enough for daily wear and matches any fashionable outfit with it’s deep and vivid red colour.

 Peridot, the birthstone for August, has historic “powers” for healing and warding off nightmares.
 Formed deep within Earth, this gem is brought to the surface in many ways, but most commonly due to volcanic eruptions.

 There is much lore surrounding opal.
 Much of this tradition dates back to the beginnings of civilization, when jewellery was worn not only as adornment but, also as protection against occult forces and human foolishness.
-Blonde women were known to wear necklaces of opal in order to protect their hair from losing its color.
+Blonde women were known to wear necklaces of opal in order to protect their hair from losing its colour.

 Most experts agree the name Topaz is from Topazios, an ancient Greek name for St. John’s Island in the Red Sea.
 Others say it is from a word that means “fire” in an ancient Indian language.
-For centuries, topaz was associated with the color yellow.
+For centuries, topaz was associated with the colour yellow.
 People assumed that all yellow gemstones were topaz, and that all topaz was yellow.